prajithab/sample-resource/test/README.md

 the mandatory variable 'name' may need to be updated if you re-run this test multiple times, as this instance name will persist in the GCP environment for one week, and re-creation will be denied (even if it was successfully destroyed).
 Simply update the file with a new value.

+Optional Variable deletion_protection is defaulted to true.
+It has to be set to false to run terratest code.
+//Set to false only for testing purposes deletion_protection = false

 ### Instructions for usage

 cd to this directory